Profsain/alx-system_engineering-devops/alx-system_engineering-devops/README.md

 find . -name "*.js" -delete  : Delete all .js files from the current working directory and its subfolder

-find <dirctory> -type d | wc -l : To find and count all the folder in the current working directory both hidden subfolder
+find <dirName> -type d | wc -l : To find and count all the folder in the current working directory both hidden subfolder

+ls -t <dirName> | head -10  : To show 10 most recent modified file sorted by date